PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

    variants for lexical items, select what strategy should be used.
 For details, see :ref:`pronunciation_variants`.

+8.    **Type or token frequency**: As described in :ref:`method_change_entropy`, \Delta H entropy can be calculated using either type or token frequencies.
+This option determines which to use.
+The default is to use token frequencies, as this is what [Surendran2003]_ do.
+Note that for minimal pairs, only type frequency is used.

-8. **Minimum frequency**: It is possible to set a minimum token frequency for words in the corpus in order to be included in the calculation.
+9. **Minimum frequency**: It is possible to set a minimum token frequency for words in the corpus in order to be included in the calculation.
    This allows easy exclusion of rare words; for example, if one were calculating the functional load of [s] vs. [ʃ] in English and didn’t set a minimum frequency, words such as *santy* (vs. *shanty*) might be included, which might not be a particularly accurate reflection of the phonological knowledge of speakers.
 To include all words in the corpus, regardless of their token frequency, set the the minimum frequency to 0.
+Note that if a minimum frequency set, all words below that frequency are simply ignored entirely for the purposes of the entire calculation (e.g., they are not included in the total entropy of the corpus).

    Here is an example of selecting [m] and [n], with functional load to be calculated on the basis of minimal pairs, only including words with a